kobalicek/reloaded-themes/README.md

 A collection of themes designed to use extended styles provided by [Reloaded C/C++](https://marketplace.visualstudio.com/items?itemName=reloadedextensions.reloaded-cpp) extension.
 This theme package contains both dark and light themes.
 Dark theme has 2 variations and one "high-contrast" mode that uses high-contrast UI theme as provided by vscode.

+# Deprecated

+  * THIS EXTENSION IS DEPRECATED.
+It was written at a time when there was very little customization in vscode and everything required theming.
+Now vscode provides a lot of customization that can be setup in user/workspace config.
+Please don't use this extension anymore.

 # The following languages are tested and officially supported

   * C/C++